 If you are just starting out, you may wish to go with a less expensive set that will do the job for you.
 Cray-Pas, made by Sakura, will get you started and is a good brand of oil pastels for beginners.
 They are decently pigmented, blend and layer fairly well, and color-mix satisfactorily.

 Sakura makes three different grades of oil pastels: Junior Artist, Expressionist and Specialist.
-The Junior Artist is geared toward students; the Expressionist is for hobby artists, and the Specialist is made for professional artists.
+The Junior Artist is for students; the Expressionist is for hobby artists, and the Specialist is professional level.

 [For you trivia lovers: Cray-Pas has been around for nearly 100 years and was the first to produce the oil pastel.
 They started out producing a better wax crayon in 1921 when the Sakura Cray-Pas Company first came on the scene.
 After some refinement of the initial product, developing a high viscosity to the crayon, the company produced the oil pastel.]